nodeshift/tutorial/helm/README.md

 - Windows with Chocolatey: `choco install kubernetes-helm`

 #### Using microk8s:
-If you installed microk8s, use below method to install helm
+If you installed microk8s on previous steps, use below method to install helm

 ```sh
 $ microk8s.enable helm3